dmbarbour/glas/docs/GlasDesign.md

 ### Acceleration

 Acceleration is an optimization pattern.
-The general idea to annotate subprograms for accelerated evaluation, then a compiler or interpreter should recognize the annotation and silently substitute an optimized implementation called an accelerator.
-If the acceleration is not supported, the compiler raises warnings to prevent silent performance degradation.
+The idea to annotate specific subprograms for accelerated evaluation, then a compiler or interpreter should recognize the annotation then silently substitute a specialized implementation.
+Essentially, the provided code is a reference implementation for a built-in.

-Abstract CPUs are a useful pattern for acceleration.
-Instead of accelerating twenty floating-point math functions independently, accelerate evaluation of a bytecode for an abstract CPU that features floating-point registers.
-Use the bytecode to implement those twenty functions, and perhaps many more.
-The accelerator may optionally require that bytecode is a static parameter support ahead-of-time compilation or non-local evaluation on a GPGPU.
+Glas will accelerate basic list functions to use a finger-tree representation for lists under-the-hood, enabling efficient list split, append, length, array indexing, and deque operations.
+Glas programs don't have a primitive eval operator, but it is feasible to accelerate an eval function; together with JIT compilation and caching, we can effectively support first-class functions.
+To leverage a GPGPU, we can develop a specialized program model for the GPGPU then accelerate its evaluation using an actual GPGPU.

-Beyond the abstract CPU, it is feasible to accelerate distributed computation models, such as Kahn Process Networks, to actually use distributed processors.
-A compiler may introduce specialized data representations to avoid redundant data validation and access overheads.
-By accelerating an eval function and memoizing JIT compilation, a runtime can effectively support first-class functions.
-Ultimately, accelerators extend a compiler or runtime with new performance primitives without extending semantics.
+Accelerators extend performance primitives without affecting formal semantics.
+Of course, performance is an important part of correctness for most programs.
+To resist silent performance degradation, the compiler must complain when acceleration is not recognized or cannot be implemented.
+Also, the compiler must never apply acceleration where not explicitly annotated.

-The cost of acceleration is implementation complexity, greater entanglement with the compiler or runtime implementation, and related risks to correctness, security, and portability.
-This tradeoff is worthwhile when it enables Glas to be used in a domain that is otherwise performance prohibitive.
-Glas programs will rely on acceleration for bit banging, number crunching, physics simulations, machine learning, and many other problem domains.
+The cost of acceleration is implementation complexity and risk to correctness, security, and portability.
+This risk is mitigated by the reference implementation, which can be compared in fuzz testing or analyzed for model-based tests, and provides a fallback implementation (albeit with warnings).
+The complexity tradeoff is most worthy when it enables use of Glas in a problem domain that is otherwise performance prohibitive.

-*Aside:* It is acceptable to use unchecked accelerators, e.g. `prog:(do:fail, accel:list-append)`, for short-term development.
-Not recommended for long-term use.
-The reference implementation is valuable for verification of the compiler, user-defined transpilation, etc..
+*Aside:* It is feasible to support accelerators without a valid reference implementation, e.g. `prog:(do:fail, accel:list-append)`.
+This might be convenient short-term for development of experimental accelerators, but is not recommended long-term.

 ### Distributed Computation

-For computation at larger scales, it is feasible to *accelerate* evaluation of observably deterministic concurrency models such as [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks) or [Lafont Interaction Nets](https://en.wikipedia.org/wiki/Interaction_nets).
-The accelerator would distribute the computation across multiple processors, perhaps across a mesh network.
-Some processes within the network would have access to other accelerators.
+For computation at large scales, it is feasible to accelerate evaluation of confluent concurrency models such as [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks) or [Lafont Interaction Nets](https://en.wikipedia.org/wiki/Interaction_nets).
+The accelerator would distribute the computation across multiple processors, e.g. leveraging cloud or mesh as needed.
+Processes within the network would have access to local accelerators.

-Accelerated subprograms don't need to be pure.
-However, in context of a distributed systems, channeling all effects through the 'eff' operator is awkward and easily becomes a synchronization bottleneck.
-Fortunately, for build-time computations (e.g. language modules, data printers) the effects are very limited and this is unlikely to become a problem.
-If we want concurrent external interaction at runtime, we will solve it in the application model.
+Of course, we can also use effects for non-deterministic concurrency and distribution.
+See [Glas Apps](GlasApps.md) for more on this subject.

 ## Thoughts